ibm-cloud-docs/pattern-vpc-security/overview.md

  - [Access Control Lists](/docs/vpc?topic=vpc-using-acls#:~:text=You%20can%20use%20an%20access,to%20and%20from%20the%20instances.)
 Controls ingress and egress IP addresses, ports and protocol in subnets,
  - [Security Groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups) - Controls ingress and egress IP addresses, ports and protocols on virtual server instances network interfaces.
 This can be considered host firewalling,
  - **NexGen Firewalls** - {{site.data.keyword.Bluemix_notm}} has two firewalls within its catalog, Juniper and Fortinet, that can be deployed on VSIs at the edge, and these can fully control Level 3 & 4 traffic, but these are capable of much more filtering like controlling URLs, files, DNS queries and layer 7 web application firewalling.
 In addition to the firewalls in the {{site.data.keyword.Bluemix_notm}} catalog, customers can bring their own firewall and host it on a VSI,
- - **{{site.data.keyword.cis_full_notm}}** - CIS has a traditional layer 3/4 firewall, in addition to its WAF capability and other security features.
+ - **{{site.data.keyword.cis_full_notm}}** - {{site.data.keyword.cis_short_notm}} setup has a traditional layer 3/4 firewall, in addition to its WAF capability and other security features.
 This would be applicable in situation where the customer has dispersed users and where a content delivery network (CDN) solution may be used, and
  - [Context Restrictions](/docs/account?topic=account-context-restrictions-whatis)                                            Firewalls in essence that front end services to control ingresses from certain allowed IP addresses.
 E.g., blocking accesses from Russia on a Saturday night.

 ### Options: